davidpallmann/hashnode-backups/cl0650bjr0cs9venvdf0abif4.md

     ![04-send-mail.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646013042714/4OhVFBTvN.png)

-3. If you refreshed the SES dashboard in the AWS console, its count of messages sent should increase before long.
-Check the recipient account to confirm a message was received.
+3. You can watch your message count on the SES dashboard in the AWS console.
+Refresh the page as needed.
+The count of messages sent should increase before long.
+Check the recipient email account to confirm a message was received.
 The message may not arrive immediately.

     ![04-received-mail.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646012735441/t6vQppJ1N.png)